Page retainer banner

 BTEC Level 3 National Diploma Double Award

-The Pearson BTEC Level 3 National Diploma in Health and Social Care accounts for two-thirds of a two-year, full-time study programme for learners who are intending to go onto further University study in a related sector.
+The Pearson BTEC Level 3 National Diploma in Health and Social Care accounts for two-thirds of a two-year, full-time study programme for learners who are intending to go onto further university study in a related sector.
 It is equivalent in size to two A Level.
 In addition, employers and professional bodies have been involved in order to confirm that the content is also appropriate for those interested in working in the sector.

 Parkhall Integrated College Vision Statement